107208579/mqtt2caldav/README.md

 **Event Details :: Rounding**
-Specifies if the event start time (DTSTART) should have minutes rounded to the closest defined value.
+Specifies if the event start time (DTSTART) has minutes rounded to the closest defined value.
 * "1" → 12:42:29 rounds to 12:42:00 and 12:42:30 rounds to 12:43:00
 * "5" → 12:42:29 rounds to 12:40:00 and 12:42:30 rounds to 12:45:00
 * "30" → 12:42:29 rounds to 12:30:00 and 12:42:30 rounds to 13:00:00